EOEPCA/deployment-guide/docs/building-blocks/data-access.md

 - **`S3_ACCESS_KEY`**: Access key for your S3 storage.
 - **`S3_SECRET_KEY`**: Secret key for S3 storage.

-**Important Notes:**

-- If you choose **not** to use `cert-manager`, you will need to create the TLS secrets manually before deploying.
-  - The required TLS secret names are:
-    - `eoapi-tls`
-    - `data-access-stacture-tls`
-  - For instructions on creating TLS secrets manually, please refer to the [Manual TLS Certificate Management](../infra/tls/manual-tls.md) section in the TLS Certificate Management Guide.

 ### 2. Deploy PostgreSQL Operator (pgo) and eoAPI